MicrosoftDocs/cpp-docs/docs/standard-library/locale-class.md

 You can't copy or assign an object of class `facet`.
 You can construct and destroy objects derived from class `locale::facet` but not objects of the base class proper.
 Typically, you construct an object `_Myfac` derived from `facet` when you construct a `locale`, as in `locale loc(locale::classic(), new _Myfac);`

 In such cases, the constructor for the base class `facet` should have a zero *references* argument.
-When the object is no longer needed, it's deleted, so you supply a nonzero *references* argument only in those rare cases where you take responsibility for the lifetime of the object.
+When the object is no longer needed, it's deleted.
+Supply a nonzero *references* argument only in those rare cases where you take responsibility for the lifetime of the object.

 ## <a name="global"></a> locale::global